 Frequent inspection points are built into the framework to allow the team an opportunity to reflect on how the process is working.
 These inspection points include the Daily Scrum meeting and the Sprint Review Meeting.

 The team constantly investigates how things are going and revises those items that do not seem to make sense.

 - Maintain a consistent duration throughout a development effort

 - A new Sprint immediately follows the conclusion of the previous Sprint

-- Start date and end date of Sprint are fixed
+- The start date and end date of Sprint are fixed

 Sprint Planning typically occurs in two parts.
 In the first part, the product owner and the rest of the team agree on which product backlog items will be included in the Sprint.

 In the Second Part of Sprint Planning, the team determines how they will successfully deliver the identified product backlog items as part of the potentially shippable product increment.
 The team may identify specific tasks necessary to make that happen if that is one of their practices.
-The product backlog items identified for delivery and tasks if applicable, makes up the Sprint Backlog.
+The product backlog items identified for delivery and tasks if applicable make up the Sprint Backlog.